AlessioQuercia/AlessioQuercia/README.md

 </div>

-I am currently a PhD student in Computer Science in the Institute for Advanced Simulations at Forschungszentrum Jülich, Germany.
-I am supervised by Prof. Ira Assent, from the Department of Computer Science at Aarhus University, Denmark, and I am focusing on Deep Learning and Transfer Learning.
+I am currently a PhD student in Computer Science at RWTH Aachen and Forschungszentrum Jülich with focus on Deep Learning, Computer Vision and Transfer Learning.
+I am supervised by Prof. Ira Assent, from the Department of Computer Science at Aarhus University, Denmark.

 <!-- <div align="center">
   <a href="https://git.io/typing-svg">